modernfidelity/fabric/src/lib/README.md

 * Behave as expected across a wide variety of use-cases without bugs.
 * Behavior is well-tested with both unit and integration tests.
 * Performance cost is minimized.
-* Code is clean and well-documented to serve as an example for Angular devs.

 ## Browser and screen reader support
 Fabric supports the most recent two versions of all major browsers: